bekk/bekk-christmas/post/react/recoil-js - state-management-for react.md

 ##### Selectors

-Selectors is a piece of derived state.
-Just like a pure function, selectors can modify existing state and return something new instead.
-In our recipe application we use a selector to combine different filters to return a filtered list of recipipes.
+The application also need to handle derived state, and that`s when we use a selector.
+In our recipe application we use a selector to return a filtered list of our recipipes.
+Selectors are also memoized, making sure our performance is maintained.

 ```js
 import { selector } from "recoil";